About the Tweed Valley Wildlife Carers Group

-Only where it is absolutely necessary, TVWC members will attend to the relocation of native wildlife that are under under threat, to other suitable habitat for that species.
-Members of the public are encouraged wherever possible to live with the wonderful array of animals that inhabit our region, including ones that cause them distress, such as reptiles.
-Education leading to a better understanding of these species will often relieve the unneccessary distress experienced by many.
+Only where it is absolutely necessary, TVWC members will attend to the relocation of native wildlife that are under threat to other suitable habitat for that species.
+Members of the public are encouraged, wherever possible, to live with the wonderful array of animals that inhabit our region, including ones that cause them distress, such as reptiles.
+Education leading to a better understanding of these species will often relieve the unnecessary distress experienced by many.

-Fundraising activities and education projects are also undertaken, to maintain the viability of the group, and to achieve other objectives.
-In 1998 we received charity status, and in 2006 were granted gift tax deductibility status, allowing donations to be claimed as tax deductions.
+Fundraising activities and education projects are also undertaken to maintain the viability of the group and to achieve other objectives.
+In 1998, we received charity status, and in 2006, we were granted gift tax deductibility status, allowing donations to be claimed as tax deductions.
 We hope, along with our fundraising activities, these steps will increase donations and allow the group to continue its vital work.

 Nevertheless, the group relies almost entirely on the goodwill and dedication of its members, with carers covering a lot of the costs of the rescue and rehabilitation of our native animals, including enclosures, food, transport, power, etc.

 This small band of carers, between them, are responsible for the rehabilitation of over 2,500 animals a year, with the group fielding approximately 4,000 calls to its 24 hour hotline in an average year.
 The group is supported by the Tweed Shire Council but require donations from the public to buy equipment and supplies each year.